 What is off-page SEO?

-Off page SEO has to do with methods and techniques you can use to convince search engines that your website is better for their users than the other websites.
+Off-page SEO has to do with methods and techniques you can use to convince search engines that your website is better for its users than the other websites.

 In the SEO world, this is translated into incoming links, hence the term ‘link building’ has been associated with SEO.